 A simultaneity of a traffic X is a subset of X consisting of mutually non-congesting transfers.
 A transfer is in congestion with a simultaneity if the transfer is in congestion with at least one element of the simultaneity.
 A simultaneity of a traffic is full if all transfers in the complement of the simultaneity in the traffic are in congestion with the simultaneity.
-A simultaneity of a traffic is full if all transfers in the complement of the simultaneity in the traffic are in congestion with the simultaneity.
-A simultaneity of a traffic is full if all transfers in the traffic is processed in the timeframe of a single transfer. $\lambda(l, X)$ , the load of link l in the traffic X is the number of transfers in X using l, i.e. $\lambda(l, X) = \sum{x \in X} \begin{cases} 1 \text{ if } l \in x \\ 0 \text{ if } l \notin x \end{cases}$ .
-The duration $\Lambda(X)$ of a traffic X is the maximal value of the load among all light in the direction of the load among all light in the direction.
+A simultaneity of a traffic is processed in the timeframe of a single transfer. $\lambda(l, X)$ , the load of link l in the traffic X is the number of transfers in X using l.
+The duration $\Lambda(X)$ of a traffic X is the maximal value of the load among all links involved in the traffic.

-is the maximal value of the load among all links involved in the traffic.
 The links having maximal load values are called bottlenecks.
 The liquid throughput of a traffic X is the ratio $\#(X)/\Lambda(X)$ multiplied by the single link throughput, where #(X) is the number of transfers in the traffic X. For example, the traffic X shown in Fig. 1 has a number of transfers #(X) = 25 and the duration of the traffic is $\Lambda(X) = 6$ .
-Therefore the aggregate liquid throughput is the ratio 25/6 of a single link throughput, i.e. $(25/6) \times 100MB/s = 416.67MB/s$ , assuming a single link throughput of 100 MB/s.
+Its aggregate liquid throughput is the ratio 25/6 of a single link throughput, i.e. $(25/6) \times 100MB/s = 416.67MB/s$ , assuming a single link throughput of 100 MB/s.

-DEFINITIONS.
-Let us define a simultaneity of X as a team of X if it uses all bottlenecks of X (note that a traffic may not have a team, see Fig. 5).
+Let us define a simultaneity of X as a team of X if it uses all bottlenecks of X (note that a traffic may not have a team, see Fig. 6).
 A team of X is full if it is a full simultaneity of X. Let $\Re(X)$ and $\Im(X)$ be respectively the sets of all full simultaneities and all full teams of X.

-To form liquid schedules we try to schedule transfers of the data exchange in such a way that all bottleneck links are always kept busy.
-Therefore we can search for a liquid schedule by trying to assemble together non-overlapping teams carrying out all transfers of the given traffic.
+In order to form liquid schedules, we try to schedule transfers in such a way that all bottleneck links are always kept busy.
+Therefore we search for a liquid schedule by trying to assemble non-overlapping teams carrying out all transfers of the given traffic.
 To cover the whole solution space we need a means of generating all possible teams of a given traffic.
 This leads to an exponential complexity.
 It is therefore important that the team traversing technique be efficient and that each configuration is evaluated once and only once, without repetitions.

 In sections 2 and 3, we present techniques for the construction of full simultaneities and full teams.
-In section 4 we show how to build a liquid schedule and prove that we find solution whenever it exists.
+In section 4 we show how to build a liquid schedule and prove that we find a solution whenever it exists.
 Predicted and measured liquid throughputs on a real network are given in section 5.
 Section 6 draws the conclusions.